Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Importer.md

 ## Materials

 The Materials tab helps you assign existing materials of your project to any submesh of the imported Alembic file.
-You can assign these materials manually, or map them automatically based on the Faceset names of the original Alembic file.
+You can assign these materials manually, or map them automatically based on the Face Set names of the original Alembic file.

 ![The Import Settings window (Materials tab)](images/abc_import_options_materials.png)

 ### Material Search

 This section of the Materials tab allows you to automatically assign materials to submeshes of the imported Alembic asset.
-For this, your project must already include materials named after the Facesets of the original Alembic file.
+For this, your project must already include materials named after the Face Sets of the original Alembic file.

 ![Material Search tool](images/abc_import_options_materials_search.png)